 Activity distance rating

 Food Generally, this breed requires about ¾ to 1 cup of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your Tibby's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Tibetan Spaniel.

 Health and Grooming

 12 - 15 years

-The Tibby's medium-length coat should be brushed every few days, with special care given to the furnishings around their ears and legs, which tend to become matted.
+Tibbies have a thick, medium-length double coat that sheds heavily, especially when they 'blow' their undercoat during twice-yearly seasonal shedding.
+Brushing every few days keeps fur around the house under control.
+Give special care to the furnishings around their ears and legs, which tend to become matted.
 A monthly bath keeps their coat healthy and fresh smelling.
 Wash your Tibetan Spaniel's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
 Brush your Tibby's teeth several days a week, and trim their nails every month or so to prevent painful cracking.

 Common Health Issues